 A bit more than half of all foster children are returned to their biological parents.
 The children remaining in the foster care system are many times adopted by their relatives or their foster family.

-Foster care adoption is similar to other types of adoption with regard to the paperwork, requirement obligations, etc.
+Foster care adoption is similar to other types of adoption concerning paperwork, requirement obligations, etc.

-Due to the trauma that all foster care children have been rescued from, it is important to be prepared for and understanding of the healing process that will follow.
+Due to the trauma that all foster care children have been rescued from, it is important to be prepared for and understand the healing process that will follow.

 Continued counseling as well as working on personal issues is to be expected.

 The cost of foster care adoption is very minimal, if not zero out-of-pocket.
 This is another incentive for many adoptive parents to strongly consider adoption through the foster care system.

 Those wanting to adopt from the foster care system are strongly encouraged to first become foster parents.

 This is a wonderful way to access the compatibility between yourself and the child you are considering for adoption.